sleekmason/Lilidog-Bookworm/README.md

 - The popular Calamares installer is available from the live session to install Lilidog to your computer.
 Click on the green icon in the system tray to get started.

-- Debian backports sources can be added after installation through the welcome entry screen or from the Lilidog installers
+- Debian backports sources can be added after installation through the welcome entry screen or from the Lilidog installers.

 - These are 'no --recommends' builds.
 This means only the required dependencies are included during package install.
 This leaves out any recommended or suggested packages, allowing for complete control over package installation.
 No unwanted packages will be installed by default.
 This can be changed after install if desired.

 - Tint2 is the panel by default.
-Look under the 'T2' symbol in the tint2 panel for some other nifty tint2 options, as well including toggles for the position (top or bottom), autohide, Tint2 time format (12/24H), and on/off, and theming options.
+See the wrench and screwdriver icon in the tint2 panel for some other nifty tint2 options, including toggles for the position (top or bottom), autohide, Tint2 time format (12/24H), and on/off, and theming options.

 - Jgmenu is the menu for all versions.
 Huge amount of customization available.
 Go to menu -> configuration -> jgmenu.conf for how to change and add items.

-- Wallpapers - Handled by Feh.
+- Wallpapers are handled by Feh.
 Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers.
 Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers.
 You can also right-click on any image you choose from the file manager to set as background wallpaper.
 Other right-click options for images include rotation and copying to ~/Pictures.wallpapers.
 A random wallpaper toggle is included.

 - Icons - Currently, the Obsidian Icon theme is default.
-Papirus, Gnome, and other sets are available.
+Papirus, Gnome, and other icon sets are readily available.

 - Grub background changer opens a window to choose your own images.
 Lilidog ships with six to give you an intitial choice before finding your own to add to the collection.